gulsro/webserv/README.md

 ```
 $ ./webserv configs/default.conf
 ```
-The server will start listening on the specified port (default: 8080 on localhost).
 3. **Accessing the Server** : Open a web browser and navigate to `http://localhost:8080` or the corresponding hostanme and port defined in out configuration file.
 4. **Stopping the Server** : Press `Ctrl + C` in the terminal where `webserv` is running.

 ---
 ## Configuration File
 The configuration file format is inspired by **NGINX**.
 It allows defining server blocks that house location blocks.
 Each block can have its own set of attributes for customization. \
+ \
 **Example Configuration File**
 ```
 server {